kanisterio/kanister/docs_new/architecture.md

     default specs of the Pod created while executing functions like KubeTask, PrepareData, etc.
-- ``PodLabels`` is used to configure the labels of the pods that are created by kanister functions run by this actionset.
+- ``PodLabels`` is used to configure the labels of the pods that are created by Kanister functions run by this ActionSet.
-- ``PodAnnotations`` is used to configure the annotations of the pods that created by kanister functions run by this actionset.
+- ``PodAnnotations`` is used to configure the annotations of the pods that created by Kanister functions run by this ActionSet.

 As a reference, below is an example of a ActionSpec.